 There are heaps of different activities across a variety of fields and interest areas that are Beyond Bond approved, which means you can totally make this experience your own, and tailor it to your career aspirations or simply what you like to do in your day-to-day life.

-Caio Christiansen’s wide range of interests, both professionally and personally, meant that his Beyond Bond points were scattered across a number of eligible activities.
+Caio Christiansen’s wide range of interests, both professionally and personally, meant that his experiences in Beyond Bond were scattered across a number of eligible activities.

 “Some of the activities I engaged with include volunteering at an aged care centre, playing touch football as part of a uni team, working in the HSM labs with my professor, undertaking a non-clinical work placement at Gold Coast Health, publishing a research paper and undertaking interview and resume training,” Caio says.